Snow showers continue today, colder air takes us into the weekend

 TODAY:

 Dry weather is starting our day and we are seeing broken cloud cover.
 More lake-effect snow showers are in the forecast for today.
-They start off spotty for parts of the Finger Lakes Region and for northern Steuben county.
+They start off spotty for parts of the area.
 Scattered snow showers move through for the afternoon and into the early evening.
 This is with a breezy southwest wind.
 Little to no accumulation is expected.

 TONIGHT: